counterfactual/monorepo/README.md

 yarn docker:build
 ```

-Then to get a persisent machine container that you can reuse across tests, run:
+To get a persisent machine container that you can reuse across tests, run:

 ```shell
 yarn docker:run
 ```

-Then to deploy the contrats that are used in testing: run
+To deploy the contracts that are used in testing, run:

 ```shell
 yarn test:deployContracts